Max Muncy Preview, Player Props: Dodgers vs. Braves

-On Friday, Max Muncy (.707 slugging percentage in past 10 games, including three home runs) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Max Fried.
-First pitch is at 10:10 PM ET.
+Max Muncy -- batting .325 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Bryce Elder on the hill, on September 2 at 9:10 PM ET.

-In his previous game, he hit a home run while going 1-for-5 against the Braves.
+In his previous game he had a hitless performance (0-for-3) against the Braves.

 Max Muncy Game Info & Props vs. the Braves